mmms404/python_basics/README.md

 # python_basics
-# this repo was based on the first week of introduuction to GIThub.
+# this repo was based on the first week of introduction to GIThub.